 Crew 31 was flying the mission and involved in the incident.
 Here is an image of the crew who was flying 67-21487 when all 4 engines stopped inflight.
 Only difference is the Col. Jack January replaced the assigned aircraft commander Banner, for this mission.
-My thanks to Mason Ezzell for providing this image and crew name.
-Mason Ezzell was the co-pilot on the "Da Nang Glider" at the time of the incident.
+My thanks to Mason Ezzell for providing this image and crew names.
+Mason Ezzell was the co-pilot on the "Da Nang Glider", and the pilot actually flying the airplane at the time of the incident.
 B&W, about 363K, added 08/02/08.

 The Wright R-3350 engine used on the EC-121R was not the most reliable aircraft engine built.